Darmstadt Graphics Group video testimonial

 - The support team was very helpful, responding to our requests promptly and efficiently.

-- A 30-days trial version of CAD Exchanger products provides a full experience and a comprehensive picture of what its possibilities are.
+- A trial version of CAD Exchanger products provides a full experience and a comprehensive picture of what its possibilities are.

 According to Mr. Limper, “CAD Exchanger API made it easy and efficient for RapidCompact to provide support for multiple CAD file formats within its automation pipeline”.
 The SDK took its place in the automation of 3D optimization.